Skip to content

 Day to day tasks

-• prepare technical plans using computer-aided engineering and design software
+• create technical diagrams using computer-aided engineering and design software

 • make sure projects meet safety regulations